Updated November 27, 2023

 Difference Between Oligopoly vs Monopoly

 In a market, one can find various forms of imperfect market competition for several services and products.
-Oligopoly vs Monopoly are 2 of them, wherein monopoly can be view for those products and services which will not have any kind of competition, while on the flip side oligopoly can be observed for the products and services with stiffer competition.
+Oligopoly vs Monopoly are 2 of them, wherein monopoly can be a view for those products and services without any competition.
+At the same time, on the flip side, oligopoly can be observed for the products and services with stiffer competition.

 Key Differences Between Oligopoly vs Monopoly

-Both Oligopoly vs Monopoly are popular choices in the market; let us discuss some of the major Difference Between Oligopoly vs Monopoly
+Both Oligopoly vs Monopoly are popular choices in the market; let us discuss some of the major differences :

-- The major difference between Monopoly vs Oligopoly market is Monopoly will refer to a kind of market that has one seller who is dominating the entire market and on the other side the economic structure wherein there are a handful or few of firms or the sellers in the marketplace who are selling similar or same kind of products and who are competing among themselves is an Oligopoly.
+- The major difference between Monopoly vs Oligopoly market is Monopoly refers to a kind of market that has one seller who is dominating the entire market, and on the other side, the economic structure wherein there are a handful or few firms or sellers in the marketplace who are selling similar or same kind of products and who are competing among themselves is an Oligopoly.

-- In a monopoly, there is an only a single player in the whole marketplace, but in oligopoly, again the range of players will be from two to ten, in the marketplace.
+- In a monopoly, there is only a single player in the whole marketplace, but in an oligopoly, the players range from two to ten.

-- In a monopoly kind of competition, the seller will dominate the entire market by selling a unique or say specialty product for which there will be no substitute is available.
-To the contrary, in oligopoly, the service offered, or the product sold by the firm are either same or different that have closed or nearby substitutes.
+- In a monopoly kind of competition, the seller will dominate the entire market by selling a unique or, say, a specialty product for which there will be no substitute available.
+On the contrary, in an oligopoly, the service offered or the product the firm sells are either the same or different and have closed or nearby substitutes.

-- The reasons for restriction on the barriers to the entry in the monopoly market can be economic, legal, or institutional but the major reason for the barrier to the entry in oligopoly kind of competition is economies of scale
+- The reasons for restricting the barriers to entry in the monopoly market can be economic, legal, or institutional, but the major reason for the barrier to entry in an oligopoly kind of competition is economies of scale.

-- In monopoly the price discrimination does exist, different customers or consumers must pay a different price for the same or similar kind of the product.
-In contrast to the oligopoly, the price will remain fixed for a longer period.
+- In a monopoly, price discrimination does exist.
+Customers or consumers must pay a different price for the same or similar product.
+In contrast to the oligopoly, the price will remain fixed longer.

 Oligopoly vs Monopoly Comparison Table